homekube/homekube/docs/inst_provision-microk8s-lxc.md

 ## Reboot and enjoy

-`exit` the container and restart `lxc microk8s restart` it to activate the changes.
+`exit` the container and restart `lxc restart homekube` it to activate the changes.
-Reenter the container `lxc exec microk8s -- bash` and verify the installation:
+Reenter the container `lxc exec homekube -- bash` and verify the installation:

 ```bash
 kubectl version --short